hectorJH/JackBlackCardGame/README.md

 # JackBlackCardGame
-The greatest game of 21 the world has ever seen.
+The best game of 21 the world has ever seen.